Dimitrovska/python-OOP-softuni-university/README.md

 # python-OOP-softuni-university
-This is a repository for Python OOP course, which I have studied in Softuni University, Bulgaria.
+This is a repository for Python OOP course, which I have studied in SoftUni University, Bulgaria.